 - Terms and conditions including payment terms, delivery terms etc.

-- Any documents relevant to the order being placed.
+- Any documents relevant to the order.

 - One or more signature lines for company representatives.